NetoPedro/Popular-Deep-Nets-Architectures-Pytorch/ResNet/README.md

     - Average pooling layer
     - Fully connected layer with 1000 (ImageNet classes) as output

+The network number of trainable layers is 34 (notice that it is much deeper than the VGG-19).

 In this configuration the downsampling of the images happens in the convolutions with stride of 2, and on these layers the number of channels is doubled.